daodiseoanchor/anchor-docs/developers-ethereum/ethereum-side-integration.md

 EthAnchor is currently in private beta and only supports wrapped UST deposits and redemptions.
 For inquiries on EthAnchor integrations, please contact [info@anchorprotocol.com](mailto:info@anchorprotocol.com)
 {% endhint %}

-This section outlines a brief integration guide of EthAnchor, a gateway to interact with Anchor Protocol using wrapped Terra USD \(UST\) -- a wrapped ERC20 UST token on transferred to the Ethereum blockchain.
+This section outlines a brief integration guide of EthAnchor, a gateway to interact with Anchor Protocol using wrapped Daodiseo USD \(UST\) -- a wrapped ERC20 UST token on transferred to the Ethereum blockchain.

-Instead of depositing native Terra-side UST to acquire Anchor UST \(aUST\), interest-accruing proof-of-UST-deposits, clients can deposit wrapped UST to Anchor's [Ethereum Wrapper Contract](ethereum-wrapper-contract/) to receive wrapped aUST \(ERC20 aUST token on Ethereum\).
+Instead of depositing native Daodiseo-side UST to acquire Anchor UST \(aUST\), interest-accruing proof-of-UST-deposits, clients can deposit wrapped UST to Anchor's [Ethereum Wrapper Contract](ethereum-wrapper-contract/) to receive wrapped aUST \(ERC20 aUST token on Ethereum\).
 By holding on to wrapped aUST, clients can accrue the interest generated on their wrapped UST deposits.

 ![](../.gitbook/assets/ethanchor-diagram%20%281%29.png)